 Security Cookies.
 We use Security Cookies for security purposes.

 We may disclose your personal information to:

-• new colleagues and the manager of any entity through which they operate if we merge, combine or divests a part of our business;
+- new colleagues and the manager of any entity through which they operate if we merge, combine or divest a part of our business;

 We will never sell your personal information.

 We do not currently send personal information outside of South Africa.
-Should it become necessary to do so, we will do so in accordance with applicable laws.
+However, should it become necessary, we will do so in accordance with applicable laws.

 We may use your contact details to send you details of new products, campaigns or services that may interest you.
-These communications may be sent in various forms (including by post and by email) in accordance with applicable marketing laws.
+These communications may be sent in various forms (including by post and email) per applicable marketing laws.
 If you indicate a preference for a method of communication, we will endeavour to use that method as far as practically possible.